 If you feel dizzy or faint, sit with your legs raised or lie down, until the feeling passes.
 Some people also find it helpful to use a Derby or shooting stick to sit on.
 These look like walking sticks but can turn into a chair when you need them to.
 This allows you to rest whenever you want to.
-Sport shops often sell them or you could try online.
+Sports shops often sell them or you could try online.

-see our information on falls and Parkinson's.
+Find out more: see our information on falls and Parkinson's.